bnclabs/gosettings/PITCHME.md

-Gosettings: for applications and libraries
+Gosettings: For applications and libraries
 ==========================================

 R Pratap Chakravarthy <br/>